AllYarnsAreBeautiful/ayab-manual/docs/API.md

 The host sends a single byte token as a request for information (ReqInfo = 0x03).

-In return, it expects a two-byte message consisting of a token (CnfInfo = 0xC3) and a parameter (API version = 0x05).
+In return, it expects a four-byte message consisting of a token (CnfInfo = 0xC3), a single-byte parameter (API version = 0x05), and a word declaring the firmware version (which is ignored).

 **[FIXME: Going forward, the host could adapt to whatever value of the API is used by the device, thereby ensuring backwards compatibility.]**